-An annual tradition, Trial Eights provides some of the most thrilling racing of the season.
+An annual tradition, Trial VIIIs provides some of the most thrilling racing of the season.

-It’s a dress rehearsal for the rowers, coxes, coaches and umpires and is the only time during a Boat Race season that the clubs will race the complete Championship Course from Putney to Mortlake.
+It’s a dress rehearsal for the rowers, coxes, coaches and umpires and is the ONLY time during a Boat Race season that the clubs will race the complete Championship Course from Putney to Mortlake in a one-on-one duel with another crew before The Boat Race itself.

 Head Coaches Paddy Ryan (Women) and Rob Baker (Men) will pitch their two crews against each other on Thursday 18 December 2025.